Basement Waterproofing & Foundation Repair in Duluth-Superior, MN

 To ensure its functionality, a foundation should only have to be repaired once.
 Having high-quality, well-designed foundation repair solutions will put a stop to your Duluth-Superior home’s foundation problems once and for all.
 This is why, at Innovative Basement Authority, we recommend the best of the best for foundation repairs.
 From galvanized steel helical piers for foundation settling to sturdy, top-of-the-line wall anchor supports for bowing basement walls.

-Making sure that the concrete on your Duluth-Superior property is even is a matter of safety.
+Making sure that the concrete on your Duluth, MN or Superior, WI property is even is a matter of safety.
 An uneven concrete path is a sign of slab settling, which happens when concrete slabs no longer have a solid layer of soil to rest on.
 Uneven driveways, steps, and patios aren’t just cosmetic nuisances; they also can cause serious injuries.

 There are many concrete lifting methods available on the market, but for the homeowners of Duluth-Superior, Innovative Basement Authority has a solution that not only repairs the concrete, but also future-proofs it as well.
 With SettleStop PolyRenewal™, experts can inject polyurethane foam under the concrete and lift the slab.
 The characteristics of polyurethane provide the concrete with a layer of support that does not erode or disintegrate with time.
 When an expert recommends SettleStop PolyRenewal™, it’s more than just repairing your slab; it’s also easing your mind about concrete settling for years to come.